Introducing The LDC Latina Initiative:

 “We are thrilled to launch the LDC Latina Initiative to celebrate and empower this dynamic cohort.
 Through groundbreaking reports, impactful events, and transformative programs, starting with honoring Patty Arvielo and Linda Alvarado—two extraordinary examples of Latina leadership—we aim to shape the narrative of Latinas in America and unlock their full potential for the benefit of our nation.”

-The convening also served as a collaborative platform for attendees to explore actionable strategies to elevate Latina representation across all sectors of the economy.
-Attendees engaged in meaningful dialogue, exchanged experiences, and developed innovative solutions to create lasting impact, ensuring that Latinas are not only represented but are also empowered to lead in every industry.
+The convening also served as a collaborative platform for attendees to explore actionable strategies to enhance Latina representation across all sectors of the economy.
+Attendees engaged in meaningful dialogue, shared experiences, and developed innovative solutions to create lasting impact, ensuring that Latinas are not only represented but are also empowered to lead in every industry.

 Honoring Trailblazing Latinas.